Skip to content

 • The event name

-• A callback function that is executed whenever the event fires.
+• A callback function that is executed whenever the event is emitted.

 The callback function itself receives two parameters: